-One of the principal challenges with any networking infrastructure (switches, wireless access points, firewalls and routers) is striking the appropriate balance between performance and security.
-Critical also is the selection of the most suitable infrastructure for your requirements and installing it accordingly for reliability, functionality and performance.
+One of the principal challenges with any networking infrastructure (switches, wireless access points, firewalls and routers) is striking an appropriate balance between performance and security.
+The selection of the most suitable infrastructure for your requirements, and installing it in a way that maximises reliability, functionality and performance is also critical.

-The number and type of devices expected to seamlessly connect to a network, from multiple locations, is constantly increasing.
-A network needs to automatically recognise wired and wireless devices - ranging from PCs, servers, printers and phones to TVs, CCTV and fridges - we are in the age of the Internet of Things (IOT).
-Consequently, we need to provision the network services in line with business requirements.
+The number and type of devices expected to seamlessly connect to a network - from multiple locations - is constantly increasing.
+A network needs to automatically recognise wired and wireless devices - ranging from PCs, servers, printers and phones to TVs, CCTV and even fridges, now that we are in the age of the Internet of Things.
+Consequently, we need to provision network services in line with business requirements.
 The network could be a single site with a limited number of users, or it could include sites across several continents and involve thousands of users and devices.

-The network may also be linked to CCTV and door access controls.
-As a result, the skill and knowledge involved in managing a network
+As a result, the skill and knowledge involved in managing networks

-The main challenge for networking and Wi-Fi in retail and customer attractions is using it to benefit both customers and your business.
+The main challenge for networking and Wi-Fi in retail and customer attractions is ensuring that you use them to benefit both customers and your business.

-Wi-Fi has become a customer expectation and can be leveraged to enhance loyalty while providing invaluable marketing and business data.
+Wi-Fi has become a customer expectation, but can also be leveraged to enhance loyalty while providing invaluable marketing and business data.

-To deliver these applications securely across a range of devices and locations, requires specialist knowledge and considerable experience.
+To deliver these applications securely, across a range of devices and locations, requires specialist knowledge and considerable experience.

 “From start to finish LAN3 were professional, knowledgeable and keen to understand the problems and issues we faced as a business, and help us address them.”